14 Jun From Tong Laus to Towers: A Change of Scenery for a Change of Community in Sai Ying Pun

 Uncle Kau has called Sai Ying Pun his home for over 60 years.
 While relaxing on a bench in the King George V Memorial Park, he recalls memories of his childhood.
 According to him, the busy streets and the vivacious community you see today don’t even begin to cover the lively atmosphere of the old Sai Ying Pun.
 He remembers how loud music and chatter used to fill the streets, and how the old and young would gather at the park for a friendly game of chess.
 Uncle Kau believes that Sai Ying Pun’s long-term residents were a close-knit community and have remained so to this day.
 With the many changes that have occurred in the area within the last decade, he notices how the streets have calmed down.
 Although there are moments of the day that bring the same laughter and chatter as the olden days, it’s not the same as how it used to be.

-Ms Lee, an elderly lady who also considers the Sai Ying Pun area to be her home, strolls past the bench Uncle Kau is sitting on.
+Ms Lee, an elderly lady who also calls the Sai Ying Pun area to be her home, strolls past the bench Uncle Kau is sitting on.
 “People used to say ‘hi’ to one another, everyone knew each other,” she recalls.
 However, Ms Lee doesn’t seem to mind the ever-changing nature of the community. “[Change] is necessary for development, it’s not a bad thing,” she states.
 Both her and Uncle Kau appreciate the development in the area.
 They believe that change can allow new opportunities and sites to be created for both Sai Ying Pun’s current residents and generations to come.
 “It’s nice to see new things,” Ms Lee says.
 However, this evolution comes at a price, one that they both think could affect the affordability of Sai Ying Pun for newcomers to the area.

 Head down from the park to First street, and you’ll find yourself surrounded by new high rise apartments as well as some of the earliest Tong Laus in the area, dating back to before the Second World War.
 Here you’ll also find the Western Garden Neighborhood Elderly Center, a volunteer centre dedicated to helping the elderly to interact with and impact their local communities.
-Mr Lam, a manager at the centre, explains how the neighbourhood’s sense of community seemingly hasn’t changed much over the years because it’s “strongly rooted”.
+Mr Lam, a manager at the centre, explains how the neighbourhood’s sense of community hasn’t changed much over the years because it’s “strongly rooted”.
 He claims that not many of the elderly people in the community have left.
 Sai Ying Pun is seeing an increase in expats, but he doesn’t see many interactions between locals and foreigners.
 Mr Lam believes that the local elderly are “okay with the current developments,” but if change continues to occur at the same rate, it could come at the cost of middle-class residents, as it has in the past, and public facilities like parks and post-war Tong Laus.
 These changes won’t be appreciated by some of the older local residents.

 Contrary to the opinions of the elderly in the area, Ms Buckthought believes that the people of Hong Kong need to work towards conserving the tenements.
 They need to do so by developing the interior facilities such as utilities while maintaining the beauty and character of the exterior.
 She notes that many expats and foreigners do in fact prefer living in these pre-war style buildings as they are more spacious compared to newer high-rise towers.
 In terms of the effect on the general community, as someone who lives in a building that is predominantly housing local residents, Ms Buckthought doesn’t see the same interactions between people as Ms Lee saw in her community. “[It’s not just the buildings or people] that changed, life changed,” she says.

 Change is inevitable.
 To the elderly residents, seeing that change in the neighbourhood isn’t necessarily a bad thing as it allows for new opportunities.
-However, for newcomers to the area — whether they’re foreigners, expats, or the younger generation — being able to preserve some part of the neighbourhood’s history helps maintain its charm and character.
+For newcomers to the area – whether they’re foreigners, expats, or the younger generation – being able to preserve some part of the neighbourhood’s history helps maintain its charm and character.
 The neighbourhood may be physically changing and evolving, but that doesn’t necessarily mean that the people have to lose their sense of heritage.
 Gentrification has allowed newcomers to not only feel more welcome but has allowed them to explore different cultures and lifestyles.
 Though it may be bittersweet to lose a sense of the past, an era that has led to the present, it’s important to understand that moving from the past allows us to evolve to our futures.

 Vrishti is a student in Hong Kong who has lived here for 3 years and is currently interning at iDiscover.
 She enjoys writing, visual arts and anything that involves thinking creatively and learning new things.